Motherland (anthem): History

 Mauritius was a British colony from 1810 and became an independent state on 12 March 1968, with Elizabeth II as Queen of Mauritius, represented as head of state by the Governor-General.
 The last governor, Sir John Shaw Rennie, served as the first governor-general until 27 August 1968.
 A competition was held to choose the best national anthem.
 Jean Georges Prosper, a popular poet, won the competition, and "Motherland" was chosen as the national anthem.
 Music for the anthem was later composed by police band musician Philippe Gentil.
 During the announcement of independence, the flag of the United Kingdom was lowered by Lieutenant D.E.
-Wenn from the British side, and the flag of Mauritius was hoisted by Inspector Palmyre of the Special Mobile Force (SMF) from the Mauritian side.
+Wenn from the British side, and the flag of Mauritius was hoisted by Inspector Palmyre of the Special Mobile Force from the Mauritian side.
 "God Save the Queen", the national anthem of the UK, was played for the last time, and "Motherland" was played for the first time.
 It was followed by firing of 31 salvos in the harbour and a loud cheer from the crowd.

-The Labour Party ruled Mauritius from the time of independence in 1968 to 1982.
-The opposing Mauritian Militant Movement won the 1982 election.
-The party decided to establish Mauritian Creole as the national language and wanted to sing the national anthem in Creole during the 15th Independence Day on 15 March 1983.
-The move was sternly opposed by the alliance partners; the party lost power in 1983.
+The Labour Party in various coalitions with the IFB, CAM and PMSD ruled Mauritius from the time of independence in 1968 to 1982, even cancelling the 1972 elections in order to stay in power.
+The newly founded MMM in coalition with Harish Boodhoo's PSM won the 1982 election.
+Whilst in government interim-PM Paul Bérenger with the support of his MMM ministers sneakily decided to establish Mauritian Creole as the national language and replaced the national anthem Motherland by a Creole version during the 15th Anniversary of Independence on 15 March 1983, which was even aired nationwide on radio by the MBC.
+Paul Bérenger had not consulted with the elected Prime Minister Anerood Jugnauth and other key partners of the MMM-PSM government, but had worked with Rama Poonoosamy (MMM Minister of Culture) and MBC's boss Gaëtan Essoo to implement the unauthorised changes.
+Coincidentally during that week MMM-leader Jugnauth was on an official visit in India, and PSM-leader Boodhoo was off-duty due to an illness.
+Paul Bérenger's authoritarian behaviour was sternly opposed by the MMM-PSM alliance, thus leading to the sacking of Gaëtan Essoo, then director general of the MBC and elections being called again in 1983.